 Courts consider many factors when determining what actually is in the child’s best interests.

 Most child custody cases in North Carolina involve a biological mother and a biological father having a dispute over where the child will live and with whom.
-The Court has a simple choice of either placing the child primarily with the mother or the father and then fashioning a visitation schedule for the other parent as well as any other provisions that should be addressed.
+The Court has a simple choice of either placing the child primarily with the mother or the father and then creating a visitation schedule for the other parent.

 What Does the Court Look for?

-It is important to understand that there is no formal list or criteria that a Court will review when determining custody, but the following is a general list of the broad issues that a Court will want to consider in making a determination of custody:
+It is important to understand that there is no formal list or criteria that a Court will review when determining custody The following is a general list of the broad issues that a Court will want to consider in making a determination of custody:

 - Which parent has been the primary source of care and guidance in the past